270 Park Avenue (2025–present): Site

 Located in New York City's Midtown Manhattan neighborhood, 270 Park Avenue occupies the entire city block bounded by Madison Avenue to the west, 48th Street to the north, Park Avenue to the east, and 47th Street to the south.
 The lot measures about 80000 ft2 with a frontage of 200 ft on each avenue and 400 ft on each street.
+There is a public plaza at ground level.

 The lot is part of Terminal City, the area that developed rapidly after the 1913 completion of the largely underground Grand Central Terminal.
 The buildings erected in the following years included office buildings such as the Chanin Building, Bowery Savings Bank Building and New York Central Building, and hotels such as the Biltmore, Commodore, Waldorf Astoria, and Summit.
 The site of 270 Park Avenue was occupied by a six-building complex, the Hotel Marguery, which opened in 1917 and was developed by Charles V. Paterno.
 The stone-clad hotel was 12 stories high and designed in the Renaissance Revival style.
 By 1920, the area had become what The New York Times called "a great civic centre".

 The Hotel Marguery was replaced by the 52-story Union Carbide Building, the first structure to occupy the entire block, which opened in 1960.
 The building eventually became JPMorgan Chase's global headquarters.
 Among the site's current neighbors are the old New York Mercantile Library and 400 Madison Avenue to the west; Tower 49 to the northwest; 277 Park Avenue to the east; 245 Park Avenue to the southeast; and 383 Madison Avenue to the south.